duykhoa/duykhoa.github.io/_posts/2017-05-29-never-go-to-ocean-with-a-teaspoon.md

 A bucket is better, we can take some more back home.

-If I can choose, I will bring big jars with me
+If I can choose, I will bring big jars with me.

 However, I am not keen in salt or water.
 I just go to the ocean to see sunset.

-Then I should bring nothing but a chair to sit and wait for sunset.
+Then I should bring nothing but a chair to sit and wait.

-Regardless I want to see sunset, or get water/salt, or fishing, or swimming, I have to prepare for my purpose to go to the ocean.
+Regardless my purpose is seeing sunset, or getting water/salt, or fishing, or swimming, I have to prepare for my purpose.

 We can use a teaspoon to get this amount of water, and a bucket can get twice as this.